peckishrine/aic8800_windows_drivers/README.md

 <br>

-[^1]:🚩: Some USB Wi-Fi adapters get stuck in CD drive/storage mode and never switch to Wi-Fi mode because the USB Mode Switch service (AicWifiService.exe) fails.
+[^1]:🚩: Some USB Wi-Fi adapters (especially non-Ugreen models) remain stuck in CD-ROM/storage mode and fail to switch to Wi-Fi mode because the USB Mode Switch service (AicWifiService.exe) does not work on them.
+[^2]:🏬: This driver does not support Windows 7.

 ### AX900 PCIe WiFi Drivers